Find Affordable College Courses

 Can I Afford Rhodes College?

-The overall average net price of Rhodes College is $38,089.
-The affordability of the school largely depends on your financial need since net price varies by income group.
+The average net price after aid at Rhodes is $25,060.
+Your actual cost will depend on your family’s circumstances since net price varies by income group.

 Student Loan Debt